 How does the EPOS GTW 270 Hybrid sound?

 Afrique Victime by Mdou Moctar generally sounds quite good on the EPOS GTW 270 Hybrid, with the guitar, vocals, and supporting instruments generally coming through nicely, but detail gets a little lost when the song’s tempo and intensity pick up.

 In game, you shouldn’t have much issue with clarity or volume with frequency response like this.
 In fact, while the increased audio output up to 300Hz means the rumble of explosions and gunfire will be pretty loud, it also means sounds like footsteps should be come through pretty clearly too.

 The EPOS GTW 270 Hybrid handles isolation about as well as any pair of true wireless earbuds with a decent set of silicone ear tips—basically it isolates you from your surroundings better than most gaming headsets.
 This can’t compare to noise canceling options in the true wireless space, but if you’re viewing the GTW 270 Hybrid as a gaming headset, it’ll be hard to find better.
 Oh, you should ignore that dotted blue line that appears below 40Hz: it reflects sample noise.
-These are not noise cancelling earbuds.
+These are not noise canceling earbuds.

 How is the EPOS GTW 270 Hybrid’s microphone?